davhin/databot3000/README.md

 [He belongs to the cloud now](https://www.youtube.com/watch?v=-HUh9Sg7_eg)

 ## What is this?
-Databot3000 is meant as a learning project for me to play around with new data/ml engineering tech (mostly on GCP), as well as my personal data warehouse for smaller analytics projects.
-It is aimed at being operated by a single data engineer (Hello!), but should easily be able to service a team of a dozen data analysts/scientists.
-The focus is on easy of maintenance, and low costs.

-## What is this not?
-An enterprise level data solution.
+Databot3000 is my personal data infrastructure; a small data warehousing solution bundled with data ingestion tools, the 'EL' to my ELT so to speak.
+It basically runs a bunch of Python jobs in a GCP project configured with terraform and kubectl.

 ## Want this?
 You are free to grab any of the code that interests you, or contact me directly.